-1 (c) The sale of goods is subject to this article even if all or part of the contract price is 2 payable in an interest in real property.
-This article applies to the transfer of goods but not to the 3 transfer of an interest in real property.
-4 SOURCE: Sales, Section 2-304.
-5 Notes 6 There are no substantive changes in former §2-304.
-7 SECTION 2-302.
+- (a) The contract price may be made payable in money or otherwise. - (b) If the contract price is payable in whole or in part in goods, each transferor is a seller for the purposes of this article with respect to the goods transferred. - (c) The sale of goods is subject to this article even if all or part of the contract price is payable in an interest in real property.
+This article applies to the transfer of goods but not to the transfer of an interest in real property.

+There are no substantive changes in former §2-304.

+SECTION 2-302.
 TRANSFER AT SINGLE TIME.

-8 (a) If all of a party's performance can be rendered at one time, the performance is due at 9 one time and the other party's reciprocal performance is due only on tender of full performance.
-10 (b) If circumstances give either party the right to make or demand performance in parts 11 or over a period of time, payment, if it can be apportioned, may be demanded for each part 12 performance.
-13 (c) If payment cannot be apportioned or the agreement or the circumstances indicate that 14 payment may not be demanded for part performance, payment is due on completion of full 15 performance.
-16 SOURCE: Sales, Section 2-307.
-17 Notes 18 19 20 21 22 23 1.
-This is an elaboration of former §2-307 and clarifies when a party's performance is due at one time and what the other party's duties are on full performance.
+- (a) If all of a party's performance can be rendered at one time, the performance is due at one time and the other party's reciprocal performance is due only on tender of full performance. - (b) If circumstances give either party the right to make or demand performance in parts or over a period of time, payment, if it can be apportioned, may be demanded for each part performance. - (c) If payment cannot be apportioned or the agreement or the circumstances indicate that payment may not be demanded for part performance, payment is due on completion of full performance.

+- 1. This is an elaboration of former §2-307 and clarifies when a party's performance is due at one time and what the other party's duties are on full performance.
 Subsection (a) follows 2B-603.
 Subsections (b) and (c), which state when, in the absence of an agreed installment contract, a part performance is permitted and how payment is to be apportioned, follow 2B-604.
 Except for covering the obligations of both seller and buyer, no changes of substance are intended.
-See 2-610(a) and 2-611(a) on who, seller of buyer, must tender first.
-24 25 26 27 2.
+See 2-610(a) and 2-611(a) on who, seller of buyer, must tender first. - 2.
 The factors justifying delivery in more than a single lot include the type of disruptive circumstances, the alternatives reasonably available and the understanding that the parties will make up any deficiencies within a reasonable time.
 Thus, if the seller agreed to deliver 10 carloads and, because of a railroad strike, only three cars were available at the time of delivery and the cost of alternative transportation was high, the seller is probably obligated to tender three carloads.
 Assuming reasonable efforts, the balance is due as cars become available.

 This section should be distinguished from §2-716, which deals with excuse and substitute performance when changed circumstances disrupt agreed methods of shipment, delivery or payment.
-Presumably, it takes less disruption to vary a "default" rule than to excuse an agreed
+Presumably, it takes less disruption to vary a "default" rule than to excuse an agreed performance.